What to expect during the review:

 An overall assessment (delivery confidence) is also required for each review based on the definitions in the table below.

-• Amber - Overall report: successful delivery appears feasible but significant issues already exist, requiring timely management attention.
-These issues appear resolvable at this stage and if addressed promptly, should not impact on cost, time or quality; or
+- Amber - Overall report: Successful delivery appears feasible but significant issues already exist, requiring timely management attention.
+These issues appear resolvable at this stage and if addressed promptly, should not impact on cost, time or quality.

-• Red - Overall report: successful delivery of the project to cost, time and/or quality does not appear achieveable.
+- Red - Overall report: Successful delivery of the project to cost, time and/or quality does not appear achievable.
 The project may need re-baselining and/or the overall viability assessed.

 Final report

-At the conclusion of the Gateway review, a draft report is issued to the SRO, who has seven days to comment on any errors of fact prior to the report being issues as final.
+At the conclusion of the Gateway review, a draft report is issued to the SRO, who has seven days to comment on any errors of fact prior to the report being issued as final.
+Generally, final reports can be issued sooner where SROs are able to return comments on error of fact prior to the seven day period.

-The Infrastructure Policy and Assurance team is issued with a copy of all final Gateway reports for the purposes of reporting to Cabinet, and for the collation of generic lessons learned.
+The Gateway Unit is issued with a copy of all final Gateway reports which it may issue to the relevant HVHR portfolio analysts for the purposes of reporting under the requirements of the HVHR Framework.

-These lessons learned are used by the Infrastructure Policy and Assurance team in the development of best practice guidance materials, and in the provision of advice to department’s and agencies to help ensure that good practices are identified and mistakes of the past are not repeated in similar initiatives.
+These lessons learned are used by DTF Infrastructure Division in the development of best practice guidance materials, and in the provision of advice to department’s and agencies to help ensure that good practices are identified and mistakes of the past are not repeated in similar initiatives.